spalter/sshconnector/README.md

 Which systems?
 Only tested on linux/debian so far.

+Features?
+- Multiple hostfiles
+- Show hosts on EC2 based on a filter (AWSCLI required)

 How to run?
-If you have installed the ncurses5 libraries, just type ~./sshconnector «static host file» «user defined host file» «manual»
+If you have installed the ncurses5 libraries, just type ~./sshconnector «static host file» «user defined host file» «manual» «EC2 filter»

 How to compile?
 You will need a c++11 compiler and the ncruses libs.